jcmf/glulx-strings/README.md

 haven't seen them in the wild yet.
 Though I haven't looked very hard.

-This routine could proably just use the enclosing routine's cb unconditionally, because we're not going to reuse decode_huffman for some other purpose like we're about to with decode_u8 and decode_u32, but what the hell, may as well try to be consistent, right?
+This routine could proably just use the enclosing routine's `cb` unconditionally, because we're not going to reuse `decode_huffman` for some other purpose like we're about to with `decode_u8` and `decode_u32`, but what the hell, may as well try to be consistent, right?

       decode_huffman = (addr, cb) ->